Topic

 5.3.1.
 Application form, cf. Section 10-2 first paragraph of the Immigration Regulations

 As a rule, applications for residence permits must be submitted online (Application Portal Norway (external link)).
 In exceptional cases, the UDI’s own form: ‘Application for a permit for residence or work’ (external link to PDF) can be used.
-The form is available on the UDI’s website (external link), at the police and at the foreign service missions.

 5.3.2.
 Other documentation

 The body that receives the application must ensure that the applicant has filled in the relevant document list and submitted all the documents on the list.
-The applicant shall be given a stamped copy of the document list as a receipt for the submission of the documents.

 The document list is available on the UDI website: